aws/aws-cdk/packages/aws-cdk-lib/aws-dynamodb/README.md

   ],
 });

-// metric is only for the table in us-west-2 and the tableKey const metric = globalTable.metricConsumedReadCapacityUnits();
+// metric is only for the table in us-west-2 const metric = globalTable.metricConsumedReadCapacityUnits();

 new cloudwatch.Alarm(this, 'Alarm', {